ietf-wg-masque/draft-ietf-masque-connect-ip/draft-ietf-masque-connect-ip.md

 # Performance Considerations

-Bursty traffic can often lead to temporally correlated packet losses; in turn, this can lead to suboptimal responses from congestion controllers in protocols running inside the tunnel.
+Bursty traffic can often lead to temporally-correlated packet losses; in turn, this can lead to suboptimal responses from congestion controllers in protocols running inside the tunnel.
 To avoid this, endpoints SHOULD strive to avoid increasing burstiness of IP traffic; they SHOULD NOT queue packets in order to